 Academics That Focus on Health and Well-being

-University of Vermont’s Wellness Environment (WE) is perhaps that nation’s most gleaming example.
-WE program participants not only commit to substance-free housing, they participate in a 3-credit called Healthy Brains, Healthy Bodies, taught by leading experts in the field.
+For instance, University of Vermont’s Wellness Environment (WE) is perhaps that nation’s most gleaming example.
+WE program participants not only commit to substance-free housing.
+In addition, they participate in a 3-credit called Healthy Brains, Healthy Bodies, taught by leading experts in the field.